fitbenchmarking/documents/JOSS_paper/paper.md

 ![A sample fit \label{fig:sample}](figures/nmsimplex2_fit_for_EVS14188-90_processed_Gaussian_peaks_1_1.png){width=70%}

-`FitBenchmarking` will help the scientist make an informed choice by comparing runtime and accuracy of all available minimizers, on their specific hardware, on problems from their science area.
+`FitBenchmarking` will help the scientist make an informed choice by comparing runtime and accuracy of selected minimizers, on their specific hardware, on problems from their science area.

 `FitBenchmarking` will help the scientific software developer ensure that the most robust and quickest algorithms for the type of data analysis they support are available in their software.